CIMA Exemptions: Why are they important and how can you get them?

 3. What about the Master’s Gateway?

 That’s graduate qualifications covered, but what if you’ve gone even further and done postgraduate studies?
-If you’ve got an MBA (Accounting Major) or Master’s in Accounting, you’ll have access to a special CIMA exemptions route – CIMA’s Master’s Gateway!
+If you’ve got an MBA (Accounting Major) or Master’s in Accounting, you’ll be eligible for exemptions, too!

-The pass rate for the gateway exam is just 43%, compared to 68% for students who have reached the same exam without CIMA exemptions!
+The pass rate for the gateway exam was historically much lower than the regular management case study pass rate.
+In the last stats that CIMA published, the pass rate for the gateway exam was just 43%, compared to 68% for students who reached the same exam without CIMA exemptions!

-A lot of students who enter at the gateway exam fail to give the right level of attention to the theory that is learned as part of the prior CIMA exams.
-It must be stressed that you need to be confident with all of the CIMA theory up to management case study level if you are to pass the gateway exam.
+A lot of students who completed the gateway exam failed to give the right level of attention to the theory learned as part of the prior CIMA exams.
+If you have exemptions to enter at the management case study, it must be stressed that you need to be confident with all of the CIMA theory up to that level if you are to pass.

-Therefore, it’s recommended that you start your exam prep with a good chunk of revision, before you get to your gateway exam-specific studies.
+Therefore, it’s recommended that you start your exam prep with a good chunk of revision before you get to your management case study exam-specific studies.

 4. Could the CFO programme be right for you?